wp-plugins/powr-form-builder/powr-form-builder-readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-POWr Form Builder allows you to create beautiful, mobile-responsive forms that you can edit **right in the page**.
-Add the widget to your site, or use the shortcode **[powr-form-builder]** to add forms to any post.
+POWr Form Builder allows you to create beautiful, mobile-responsive forms that you can edit right in the page.
+Add the widget to your site, or use the shortcode [powr-form-builder] to add forms to any post.

 == Description ==